My mind is your screened porch.

 I am more likely to get a good Madiera

-when I go to Maverick Grill with my other partner,
+when I go to dinner with my other partner,

-or like last night dinner, an oloroso sherry, deep brown and intense,
+or like last night, an oloroso sherry, deep brown and intense,

 and now lately I am finally getting back into reds,